Domaine Dujac

 13.0%

-Right now: In 2026, the Dujac Chambolle-Musigny Les Gruenchers 2010 is at peak, having reached full drinking maturity after sixteen years of development fueled by the vintage's exceptional structural acidity.
+In 2026, the Dujac Chambolle-Musigny Les Gruenchers 2010 is at peak, having reached full drinking maturity after sixteen years of development fueled by the vintage's exceptional structural acidity.
+The 2010 Burgundy vintage is widely regarded as one of the finest of the modern era - remarkable for its combination of concentration, vivid acidity (level 7), and structural depth that allows premier cru wines to age well beyond typical horizons.
 In 2026, the wine has fully arrived: the primary red cherry and violet of youth have evolved into a complex register of dried cherry, incense, sous-bois, and stony mineral that the vineyard's limestone soils deliver at maturity.
 The tannins, once described as possessing a 'hidden backbone' for a gossamer-light site, have softened without disappearing - giving the palate a gentle grip that underlines the finish rather than dominating it.
 This is the moment to drink, though the generous peak window through 2038 means no urgency for those with bottles.
 A 30-to-45-minute decant in 2026 is all that is needed; the wine opens readily and evolves beautifully across a three-hour dinner.

 About Domaine Dujac